 Overall it offers a more convincing visual illusion of Rock Star experience, and it’s sure to be one Oculus’s major hits for the new platform.

-The use of music in VR has been seeing a lot of interesting innovations.
+In conclusion, the use of music in VR has been seeing a lot of interesting innovations.
 There’s a focus on games, visualizers, and music videos.
 Each video we showcased here used music to better engage the audience.
 That’s one of the patterns throughout this post.
 We’ve always loved music because of how it speaks to us on a visceral level.
 With the help of VR, the music comes to us in a special way.
 VR lets us experience and connect to music more personally than ever before.

-Surge is a real-time completely unique VR music video.
+Also, Surge is a real-time completely unique VR music video.
 You start on an infinite plan and tiny blocks start to appear.
 These tiny blocks pulsate to the beat of the dark and electronic music.

 In the video, you’ll see how the tiny blocks spring up as if they charged with electricity.
 All while there’s a colourful aurora borealis happening in the sky.

-Surge presents one of the most interesting abstract music videos on the Rift.
+Overall, Surge presents one of the most interesting abstract music videos on the Rift.

-Luke Bryan, the country music star, made a 360 video like no one else.
-Most 360 music videos are mostly use wide angle cameras but Luke Bryan’s video is different.
+Lastly, Luke Bryan, the country music star, made a 360 video like no one else.
+Most 360 music videos mostly use wide angle cameras but Luke Bryan’s video is different.
 He uses 3D models of a bar and creates a story where the camera goes through the bar.
 He also has the lyrics pop as you go through the bar to keep the viewer engaged.
 The video currently has 5.7M views.

 Some viewers, like Abbi August really liked this effect and wrote this about it: